kaibcropley/Package-logger/README.md

 # Package-logger
-This was my first large product.
+This was my first large product that has a real world application.

 It was for my work place (Mailbox West) to optimize the input and storage of tracking numbers for packages.